PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

 keywords such as ``xc`` and ``smearing``.
 In addition to the keywords mentioned above, each calculator may have native keywords that are specific to only that calculator.

+Keyword arguments can also be set or changed at a later stage using the :meth:`set` method:

+.. method:: set(key1=value1, key2=value2, ...)

 .. toctree::